-Coral Sea 20 350 17.5 (Jensen et al., 2013) South China sea 10 180 18.0 (Jensen et al., 2013) South Atlantic 10 90 9.0 (Vanacore et al., 2016)
+South China sea 10 180 18.0 (Jensen et al., 2013) South Atlantic 10 90 9.0 (Vanacore et al., 2016)

 However, the cause of ULVZs remains controversial.
-It is generally believed that the ULVZs arise from partial melting and/or chemical-component anomalies, the latter possibly from early BMO (basal magma ocean) crystallization residuals (Labrosse et al., 2007; Pachhai et al., 2022), core-mantle material reactions (Brandon & Walker, 2005; Kanda & Stevenson, 2006; Otsuka & Karato, 2012), material brought by subduction (Dobson & Brodholt, 2005).
-In most numerical simulations of the lowermost mantle, thermochemical piles have the same rheology as the background mantle (McNamara, 2019), and the ULVZs as a layer of dense chemical components (Beuchert & Schmeling, 2013; Pachhai et al., 2022).
-Based on seismic observations of the high aspect-ratio low-velocity zone characteristics (Table 1) and the constraints on melt morphology and CMB topography obtained from numerical simulations (Deschamps & Li, 2019; John W. Hernlund & Tackley, 2007), researchers have found that the melt mass-density that fits the observational constraints needs to be larger than that of the surrounding mantle phase.
-However, excessively high melt density can lead to melt accumulation at the CMB.
-According to the process of equilibrium of the melt layer under the stirring effect of mantle flow, a maximum difference of +50 kg·m-3 (about +1%) in melt-solid density difference is tolerated (John W. Hernlund & Jellinek, 2010).
-According to the two-phase flow model (Dannberg & Heister, 2016) and FeO-MgO-SiO2 pseudo-binary material system (Boukaré et al., 2015), Dannberg et al. (2021) thoroughly examined the role of melting in the origin of ULVZs.
-They discovered that tolerated melt density difference can be up to +120 kg·m-3 (~+2%) (Dannberg et al., 2021), but non-localized and high aspect-ratio melting layers were observed.
-Considering the seismic observations close to +10% density difference (McNamara et al., 2010; Rost et al., 2005), one question of interest is whether it is possible to enlarge the melt-solid density difference to a higher range (ρ{melt} - $\rho{solid} \gtrsim +(50 - 120)$ kg·m-3, i.e., $(\rho{melt}-\rho{solid})/\rho{solid} >+1\sim 2\%$) while the ULVZs melt layer remains stable.
-What is the mechanism of melt layer formation with a high aspect ratio observed by current seismic observations?
-Why do some ULVZs appear in/around high seismic-speed "cold" zone, and do the morphology and distribution of ULVZs indicate the involvement of additional dynamical mechanisms regarding lowermost mantle flow?
+It is believed that ULVZs arise from partial melting and/or chemical component anomalies, the latter possibly from early basal magma ocean crystallization residuals (Labrosse et al., 2007; Pachhai et al., 2022), core-mantle material reactions (Brandon & Walker, 2005; Kanda & Stevenson, 2006; Otsuka & Karato, 2012), and materials from subduction (Dobson & Brodholt, 2005).
+In most numerical simulations of the lowermost mantle, thermochemical piles have the same rheology as the background mantle (McNamara, 2019), and the ULVZs are a layer of dense chemical components (Beuchert & Schmeling, 2013; Pachhai et al., 2022).
+Based on seismic observations of the highaspect-ratio low-velocity zone characteristics (Table 1) and constraints on the melt morphology and CMB topography obtained from numerical simulations (Deschamps & Li, 2019; John W. Hernlund & Tackley, 2007), researchers have found that the melt mass density that fits the observational constraints must be larger than that of the surrounding mantle phase.
+However, an excessively high melt density can lead to melt accumulation at the CMB.
+According to the equilibrium process of the melt layer under the stirring effect of mantle flow, a maximum difference of +50 kg·m-3 (approximately +1%) in melt-solid density difference is tolerated (John W. Hernlund & Jellinek, 2010).
+Based on the two-phase flow model (Dannberg & Heister, 2016) and FeO-MgO-SiO2 pseudo-binary material systems (Boukaré et al., 2015), Dannberg et al. (2021) thoroughly examined the role of partial melting in the origin of ULVZs.
+They discovered that the tolerated melt density difference can reach approximately +120 kg·m-3 (~+2%) (Dannberg et al., 2021), but non-localized and high aspect-ratio melting layers were observed.
+Considering the seismic observations close to +10% density difference (McNamara et al., 2010; Rost et al., 2005), one question of interest is whether it is possible to enlarge the melt-solid density difference to a higher range (ρ{melt} - ρ{solid} $\gtrsim +(50-120) \text{ kg} \cdot \text{m}^{-3}$, i.e., $(\rho{melt}-\rho{solid})/\rho{solid} > +1-2\%$) while the ULVZs melt layer remains stable.
+What is the mechanism of the melt layer formation with a high aspect ratio observed in the current seismic observations?
+Why do certain ULVZs appear in/around high seismic-speed "cold" zone, and does the morphology and distribution of ULVZs indicate the involvement of additional dynamical mechanisms regarding lowermost mantle flow?